StanfordVL/iGibson/docs/virtual_reality.md

 2. (optional) if you plan to use eye tracking on Windows, create a [vive developer account](https://hub.vive.com/sso/login) then download and install the [SRAnipal runtime](https://developer.vive.com/resources/vive-sense/sdk/vive-eye-and-facial-tracking-sdk/).
 Note you should [calibrate](https://developer.vive.com/us/support/sdk/category_howto/how-to-calibrate-eye-tracking.html) the Vive eye tracker before each recording session.

 3. Ensure you have installed iGibson according to the installation [instructions](http://svl.stanford.edu/igibson/docs/installation.html#installation-method).
     * Note: On Windows VR support is eanbled by default.
-On Linux, you must install with an additional environmental variable `USE_VR=True pip install -e .`.
+On Linux, you must install with an additional environmental variable `USE_VR=TRUE pip install -e .`.
 You must also have addition development headers installed: on Ubuntu `sudo apt install xorg-dev` and on Centos/Fedora: `sudo dnf install libXinerama-devel libXi-devel libXrandr-devel libXcursor-devel`.

 ### VR examples